liambll/blog-archive/_posts/2017-06-29-linear-regression.markdown

 However, we can use gradient descent to approximate \\(\mathbf{w}\\) instead to avoid large matrix computation.

 In machine learning, estimated \\(\mathbf{w}\\) is all we need in order to perform prediction.
-In statistics, we usually want to know the variance of coefficients in order to test whether a coefficient is significant in the model.
-To caculate variance for coefficients, we need to obtain Hessian matrix, i.e. second-order deriative of the log-likelihood:
+In statistics, we usually want to get the variance matrix of coefficients in order to caculate confidence intervals for coefficients and prediction.
+For that, we need to obtain Hessian matrix, i.e. second-order deriative of the log-likelihood:
 \\[
 \frac{\partial^2 log~\mathcal{L}(\mathbf{w})}{\partial^2 \mathbf{w}}
 \\]
-The estimated asymptotic variance for coefficients is the inverse of Hessian matrix.
+The estimated variance matrix is the inverse of Hessian matrix.